LucasDelfino92/morrowindsharp/main.md

 ```
 - Click **Save** after setting up your shader chain.

-> ℹ️ Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
-In particular, **Special Process** tends to be divisive.

 ## Updating MWSE

 Always remember to update MWSE when you install a new MWSE mod.
-Updates are pushed regularly, so there's a chance MWSE may have been updated since you first installed MGE XE in Setup.
+Updates are pushed regularly, so there's a chance MWSE may have been updated since you first installed MGE XE in the **Setup** section.

 - Run **MWSE-Update.exe** from your game's **Root** folder.
 - A command window will open and close shortly after, having updated MWSE to the latest version.